PiJoules/toy-kernel/README.md

   - `clang` is nice because it doesn't require building a full cross-compiler toolchain.
 - lld 11.0.0
+- ld 2.35.2
+  - FIXME: Turns out I've been using the system linker for flat binaries.
+I should get rid of this and just use lld.
 - CMake 3.15.4
 - tar 1.32
   - Used for making the filesystem used by userboot.